localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 We will demonstrate how to create an EC2 instance that runs a simple Python web server on port 8000 with the AWS CLI.

 {{< alert title="Note" >}}
-Docker Desktop on macOS does not expose the bridge network hence SSH access to the instance is not possible.
-You can however follow the steps below to test the setup of the EC2 instance.
-You also need to use LocalStack Pro/Team to test the setup of the EC2 instance, since it uses [Docker backend](#docker-backend) to emulate EC2 instances.
+You need to use LocalStack Pro/Team to test the setup of the EC2 instance, since it uses [Docker Backend](#docker-backend) to emulate EC2 instances.
 {{< /alert >}}

 ### Create a Key Pair